himanshubalani/jobber/README.md

 # jobber

 My Submission for PowerUp Hacks by MLH.
 This is just a showcase of the UI of the app.
-The app's data is immutable currently
+The app's data is currently immutable.
 ## Requirements:
 - An Andriod Phone running **Android 6 or later**